Cox Cable TV for Seniors

 What is Contour TV Preferred?

 In addition to providing over 140 cable TV channels, Contour TV allows users to stream shows on any device and use apps such as YouTube and Netflix.
-When customers add a DVR, they can record, rewind, and fast forward their favorite shows and watch them on any device.
+When customers add a DVR, they can record, rewind, fast-forward their favorite shows, and watch them on any device.

 -